facebookarchive/DEPRECATED-node-wit/README.md

 ## Quick start

-1. You need to create an instance //TODO Add link to getting started
+1. You need to create an [Wit instance first](https://wit.ai/docs/console/quickstart).

 2. Install [Node.JS](http://nodejs.org/) on your computer.